scott-c-jensen/Escape_room_knock_box/README.md

 ![image](https://user-images.githubusercontent.com/29553708/148709073-46046fa8-4154-4a4d-8cb2-e704124d9b02.png)

-The wiring schematic is also shown here... though the TIP 120 schematic from adafruit is unreasonably large.
+The wiring schematic is also shown here (though the TIP 120 schematic from adafruit appears unreasonably large in the Fritzing program).
+The drawing is also included in the repo.

 ![image](https://user-images.githubusercontent.com/29553708/148711272-a373ed85-852e-4f08-b7c7-d4c5df3c55f9.png)

+3D PRINTING/CONSTRUCTION:
 For the 3d printed parts, glue the base plate to the top of the lid with the nuts (#4 and #6) captivated against the top of the box.
 There are spaces for 4 nuts but 2 opposite corners is enough to hold the electronics.
 After gluing, you will need to screw a hole for a #2 screw in the protoboard to screw the board to the base plate.
 The cap will then go on using #6 screws.

+Also note that the latch mechanism needs something to catch onto when closed.
+This can be a simple thin sheet glued to the side of the box base.
+In my case the box